 And to say “War Eagle.”

 “Essentially, 51 minutes after it [AubieSat-1] deploys from the rocket it will start transmitting its beacon,” says Auburn student Ian Locklar, who has been in charge of the student satellite project over the summer.
-“When it comes over Auburn and we hear it transmitting, we can send up a [Morse code] command and the command is to tell us ‘Are you alive?”
+“When it comes over Auburn and we hear it transmitting, we can send up a [Morse code] command and the command is to tell us ‘are you alive?’
 And if it is, then it will transmit ‘War Eagle.’
 That’s how we’ll know it’s alive.”

-Best proof of life / War Eagle Moment ever.
+Best War Eagle Moment ever.